dappforce/subsocial-docs/docs/develop/sdk/roles/CreateRoles.md

 Notice that you can assign a role to a user in two different ways:
 - By Account: Via the user's account address
-- By Space Id: Mentioning the Space Id of the user who can moderate
+- By Space Id: Mentioning the Space Id of a user's profile space

 Try it live on the Playground: